botesjuan/cissp-studies/README.md

-When **analyzing** CISSP questions, especially those you've shared in this conversation, several key phrases and techniques are used to create ambiguity and challenge the test-taker.
+When **analyzing** CISSP questions, several key phrases and techniques are used to create ambiguity and challenge the test-taker.
 These elements are designed to test your critical thinking and ability to apply concepts rather than just recall information.
 Here’s a list of key phrases and techniques:

 ### 1. **"Best," "Most Correct," or "Most Comprehensive"**
    - **Purpose:** Forces you to prioritize or evaluate multiple correct answers.